 I’ll never forget the day.
 It was eight years ago, and I heard peals of laughter coming from the other room.
 I smiled, knowing the sound of my husband tickling our then three year old daughter.
 Then I heard something that made my heart stop: “No!
 STOP!” and after a brief pause, the laughter continued.
 I froze.
 It happened again, “Stop (gasp)!
 NO!”
 Then again, the laughter started.
-Suddenly, I was no longer the Mom of a beautiful little girl with two parents who love and respect her: I was back on a college campus, dealing with the cold hard reality that girls get raped.
+Suddenly, I was no longer the Mom of a beautiful little girl with two parents who love and respect her: I was back on a college campus, dealing with the cold hard reality that people get raped.
 I am very lucky that this horrible thing has never happened to me.
 But being a Women’s Studies major, and frankly, just being a female in this world, has made me very aware of the phenomenon that is sexual violence.

 I ran into the room.
 My daughter’s face was lit up with sweaty laughter, but I was seeing red.
 “Stop!”
 I commanded.
 She and my husband looked at me in surprise.
 I addressed my daughter first.
 “Susie, I just heard you say ‘no’ and ‘stop.’
 Those are serious words.
 Do you like it when Daddy tickles you?”
 She nodded.
 “Do you want him to continue?”
 “Yes!
 I love it,” she said.
 “Great – it’s fun to play with him, but if you want him to tickle you, then you need to say “more” first or he won’t continue, OK?”
 She nodded.
 I addressed my husband, “If Susie says stop, please stop and do not start again until she says ‘more.’
 In this house, ‘no’ and ‘stop’ must always mean just that.”
 They both nodded.
 To his credit, my husband did not roll his eyes or treat me like a crazy, over-protective mother.
 I mean, sometimes I am, but on this day, everyone was on board.
 I walked away, and I could hear her little voice demand “more!” before the laughter continued.
 When my son was born and old enough to participate in this game, the rules were explained the exact same way to him, and the kids were stopped time and time again from their rough play if someone didn’t obey that rule.